Privacy policy

 Sharing your information

 Your information will be shared with our mail and email service providers where this is needed to process your registration and with our hosting suppliers and third-party IT support companies for the purposes of managing the site.
-It will also be shared with the Home Office, who currently provide some IT services for us.

 No personal data will be processed outside the United Kingdom.